Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 Trusted Firmware-A
 ~~~~~~~~~~~~~~~~~~~~

 The Trusted Firmware-A (ATF) is a transparent bare-metal application layer executed in Exception Level 3 (EL3) on the APU.
 The ATF includes a Secure Monitor layer for switching between the secure and the non-secure world.
-The Secure Monitor calls and implementation of Trusted Board Boot Requirements (TBBR) makes the ATF layer a mandatory requirement to load Linux on the APU on Versal ACAP.
+The Secure Monitor calls and implementation of Trusted Board Boot Requirements (TBBR) makes the ATF layer a mandatory requirement to load Linux on the APU on Versal devices.
 The PLM loads the ATF to be executed by the APU, which keeps running in EL3 awaiting a service request.
 The PLM also loads U-Boot into the DDR memory to be executed by the APU.
 The DDR memory loads the Linux OS in the SMP mode on the APU.
 The ATF (`bl31.elf`) is built, by default, in PetaLinux.
 You can find it in the PetaLinux project images directory.

 .. _generating-boot-image-for-standalone-application: